-Visitors to the historically black Alberta District in North and Northeast Portland today have their pick of vibrant shops, restaurants and other businesses to explore.
-A new trio of business at the corner of Northeast Martin Luther King Jr. Boulevard and Alberta Street happen to be black-owned, and the owners could not be prouder.
+Visitors to the historically Black Alberta District in North and Northeast Portland today have their pick of vibrant shops, restaurants and other businesses to explore.
+A new trio of businesses at the corner of Northeast Martin Luther King Jr. Boulevard and Alberta Street happen to be Black-owned, and the owners could not be prouder.

 “This is a momentous time for our community,” said Theotis “Uncle Theo” Cason, owner of Cason’s Fine Meats, in summer 2019 as he opened his shop’s doors in the new development known as Alberta Commons.
 “The relocation of my butcher shop, as well as the relocation of Champions Barbershop and greenHAUS gallery, is our effort to collectively replant our roots on MLK,” says Cason, who was born and raised in Northeast Portland.
 “It is time for us to celebrate our return to the heart of the neighborhood.”

 At Cason’s — which has occupied six different storefronts since its founding in 1975 — visitors can find a full counter of fresh and smoked meats to go, as well as a tasty menu of daily specials like fish tacos, fried chicken, Philly steak and ribs, with sides of mac ’n cheese and cornbread, for dine-in or takeout.

 Portland is full of more dynamic Black-owned businesses, if you know where to look.
 Here are several excellent ones to support — during Black History Month in February and all year long.

 Editor’s note: Call to confirm hours before visiting, and show your love for these food establishments currently serving takeout and delivery only.

 A Shave and a Chat